 - Microaggressions are energy-depleting and lead to the concept of “racial battle fatigue.

 These distinctions have led psychologists to refer to everyday slights or indignities experienced by people of color as “death by a thousand cuts.”
 Far from being harmless and benign, microaggressions have a macro impact on targets.
 A whole body of research supports this conclusion.
 They increase stress in the lives of people of color, lower emotional well-being, increase depression and negative feelings, assail the mental health of recipients, impede learning and problem-solving, impair employee performance and take a heavy toll on the physical well-being of targets.
-Equally important are findings that microaggressions lower the standard of living of groups of color and create inequities in employment, education and health care.
+Equally important are findings that microaggressions lower the standard of living of people of color and create inequities in employment, education and health care.

 In closing, I share with you the words of Martin Luther King, Jr., from his “Letter from Birmingham Jail”: “We will have to repent in this generation not merely for the hateful words and actions of the bad people but for the appalling silence of the good people.”
 These words have led us to ask an important question: What can well-meaning allies and bystanders do to disarm and dismantle microaggressions they observe?

 We have been able to organize microinterventions into four strategic goals: (1) make the “invisible” visible, (2) educate the perpetrator, (3) disarm the microaggression, and (4) seek outside support and help.
-For those interested in our latest research venture, much of the information can be found in our 2020 American Psychologist article entitled “Disarming Racial Microaggressions: Microintervention Strategies for Targets, White Allies, and Bystanders.”
+For those interested in our research venture, much of the information can be found in our 2020 American Psychologist article entitled “Disarming Racial Microaggressions: Microintervention Strategies for Targets, White Allies, and Bystanders.”

-As Dr. King says, silence and inaction in the face of moral transgressions are complicity and collusion.
+As King says, silence and inaction in the face of moral transgressions are complicity and collusion.
 As a society, each of us has a moral responsibility to take action against bias and bigotry.